Read media coverage and download images, portraits, and logos

 Warm bread from the windowsill

-In Hadsten, residents line up to buy Sarah Hoppe's freshly baked bread and cakes, which she sells through the window of her home's old office.
-And she's not the only one.
-All over the country, local micro-bakers are opening their doors.
+In Hadsten, residents queue up to buy Sarah Hoppe's freshly baked bread and cakes, which she sells through the window of her home's old office.
+And she is not the only one.
+Across the country, local micro-bakers are opening their doors.

 August 19, 2021

-It takes more than a CO2 reduction to attract young buyers
+It takes more than CO2 reduction to attract young buyers

-Younger consumers are shaping the future of consumption patterns and they have clear preferences when it comes to sustainability...
+Younger consumers are shaping the consumption patterns of the future, and they have clear preferences when it comes to sustainability...

 July 26, 2021